 Staff are evaluating the Chicago Safe Havens demonstration site, a project funded under the Supervised Visitation and Safe Exchange Grant Program.
 The Safe Havens Program was established by the Violence Against Women Act of 2000 to provide an opportunity for communities to support supervised visitation and safe exchange of children, by and between parents, in situations involving domestic violence, child abuse, sexual assault, or stalking.
 The purpose of the supervised visitation program is to enable custodial parents to comply with court ordered visitation, without having to fear that they or their children will be re-victimized.
-Staff has identified the following priority areas of the evaluation: interviews with visitation center directors and staff and interviews with the Local Advisory Committee members (to determine changes in practice in policy and roles as collaborators), the issue of case termination (to determine why cases come to a close and what can be done in cases where visits should continue, but do not), observation forms used by staff at visitation centers during visits as well as other data collected in client files (Data from these forms, together with data collected through interviews can help determine how accurately these forms reflect what happens during visits.
+Staff has identified the following priority areas of the evaluation: interviews with visitation center directors and staff and interviews with the Local Consulting Committee members (to determine changes in practice in policy and roles as collaborators), the issue of case termination (to determine why cases come to a close and what can be done in cases where visits should continue, but do not), observation forms used by staff at visitation centers during visits as well as other data collected in client files (Data from these forms, together with data collected through interviews can help determine how accurately these forms reflect what happens during visits.
 Other client information found in their files can help identify who is referred to visitation services from court, how rule violations are handled, and in terms of termination, whether or not clients fail to show up for services, if they terminate visits due to court order, etc.), focus groups to be held with family court attorneys (to help determine how the referral process works and help identify problems or barriers that occur in the courtroom) and surveys that will be distributed to family court judges (to determine what they know about supervised visitation and how they determine who is eligible or will benefit from these services.)
-Staff is completing IRB applications for the interviews, observation forms, focus groups, and surveys.
-It is hoped that data collection will begin this fall.
+Staff have completed IRB applications and hope to begin data collection this winter.

-13. Criminal justice agencies needs assessment survey project
+13. Criminal justice agencies Needs Assessment Survey project

 Orbis Partners has been selected to conduct a criminal justice needs assessment in Illinois.
 The primary purpose of this study is to supply information that will demonstrate the needs of criminal justice organizations, and identify areas that need improvement.
 The information will also be used to guide decision-making regarding where to best allocate resources.
 A secondary purpose of this study is to provide information that outlines if, and how, the needs of criminal justice organizations have changed over time by comparing the data collected as part of this study to the results of a needs assessment survey conducted in 1996.
 Major components of the criminal justice system will be surveyed on topics such as workload demands, training needs, staff retention, information systems and programming.
-The survey introductory letter has been mailed and surveys will be delivered in September.
-Surveys will be mailed to criminal justice personnel in September.
+The survey was released in September.